 Among business goals for this drilling example are the need to monitor production rates, to maximize production efficiency, and to minimize downtime and costs due to destructive equipment failures.
 For these purposes, data must be aggregated from multiple locations and made available to more than one consumer.
 For example, one consumer may be an analytical application that updates a real-time dashboard for in-the-moment monitoring of pumps at a particular location.
 Other consumers may be doing anomaly detection to discover tell-tale patterns that precede failures as part of a predictive maintenance initiative.
 Some consumers may be reporting on production levels for pumps at all locations.
 These multiple consumers need to use the same streaming data in different ways, as shown in Figure 2.

 Figure 2: One way to design data flow is to assign all the sensor data for measurements related to different parameters from one pump to a single topic in the messaging system.
 That way you would have multiple topics, each with data from one pump.
-The messaging system depicted here is MapR Streams, which has the unique capability to collect many topics into a MapR platform object known as a stream, shown here as a large cylinder handling multiple topics.
-Policies such as replication, time-to-live and access are set at the stream level.
+The messaging system depicted here is MapR Event Store (formerly called MapR Streams), which has the unique capability to collect many topics into a MapR platform object known as a stream, shown here as a large cylinder handling multiple topics.
+Policies such as replication, time-to-live and access are set at the stream level._

 In this example, streaming sensor data from each pump can be followed independently, delivered from multiple sites to a central data center and made available right away to multiple consumers.
 The high rate of data production from sensors requires a messaging system that with high performance even at very large scale and low latency.

 Those requirements are clear, but there are a few requirements that may not be quite so apparent at first glance.
 For example:

 It’s important for more than one consumer to be able to use the data but to be selective: not all consumers need all the data, and they should not have to read all the data.